International cargo shipping is something that you should consider if you want to expand and further your customer reach.

 Taxes:

-This is calculated according to the value of cargo being transported.
+This is calculated according to the value of the cargo being hauled.
 The importer usually covers this.

 Duties: